Cray-HPE/docs-csm/operations/network/customer_accessible_networks/can_to_chn/network/chn_enable.md

    }
    ```

-5. Edit the extracted file.
-Copy the existing CSM layer and create an new layer to run the `enable_chn.yml` playbook.
+1. Edit the extracted file.

+   Copy the existing CSM layer and create a new layer to run the `enable_chn.yml` playbook.
 The original CSM layer should still exist after this operation as well as the new layer.

    **Note** this is a an example and should not be copied into the running configuration.